tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 This is why checking over your own instructions by walking through the steps yourself becomes problematic.
 The first rule of usability is to know the user, and also to recognize that you aren't the user.

-With developer documentation, usually the audience's skill level is far beyond my own, so adding little notes that clarify obvious instruction (such as saying that the `$` in code samples signals a command prompt and shouldn't be typed in the actual command, or that ellipses `...` in code blocks indicates truncated code and shouldn't be copied and pasted) isn't essential.
+With developer documentation, usually the audience's skill level is beyond my own, so adding little notes that clarify obvious instruction (such as saying that the `$` in code samples signals a command prompt and shouldn't be typed in the actual command, or that ellipses `...` in code blocks indicates truncated code and shouldn't be copied and pasted) isn't essential.
 But adding these notes can't hurt, especially when some users of the documentation are product marketers rather than developers.

 We must also remember that users may have deep knowledge in another technical area outside of the domain we're writing in.
 For example, the user may be a Java expert but a novice when it comes to JavaScript, and vice versa.